Skip to Content

 Birth control pills are commonly known for their ability to prevent pregnancy.
 If you are on these pills, it could affect the size of your breast and also make you feel pain for a few days.

-These medications contain estrogen which acts to make your breast retain water, get bigger and ultimately make you feel pain.coc pills
+These medications often contain estrogen (and a progestin) which acts to make your breast retain water, get bigger and ultimately make you feel pain.
+Some progestin-only methods can also cause breast tenderness.

 However, you don’t need to throw-out this pill right away.
 It’s not abnormal that you will feel breast pain, and sometimes, you will also feel spotting too.